 Costs for tuition are based on the number of credits, calculated per the tuition and fee schedule posted on the Student Accounts website.

 The program fee of $2,350 includes double occupancy room, ground transportation as part of the program, company site visits, and meals and cultural activities as outlined on the program itinerary.
 Due to possible exchange rate fluctuations, the final program cost may need to be adjusted and will be confirmed 30–60 days in advance of departure.
 This program fee is billed to your Student Account, minus a $300 non-refundable deposit which is paid to AU through the Kogod Office of Global Learning Programs.

 Expenses for shopping and personal activities, meals, and local transportation not included in the program itinerary are the student's responsibility. * Financial Aid: Students planning to use financial aid should consult with the Financial Aid Office to determine coverage and eligibility.

 The deadline to register for this program is October 31, 2018.
 Registration for this course is limited, and is first come, first served.
 The course may fill before the registration deadline.
 To reserve your spot, please complete the registration process (steps 1-5 below):

-- Complete the online registration form.
+- Complete the registration form:

-- Print and complete the IBUS-244 program payment form.
+- Print and complete the program payment form.